rutkai/ingatlanfigyelo/aws/README.md

-# Welcome to your CDK TypeScript project
+# Ingatlanfigyelo CDK infrastructure for AWS

-This is a blank project for CDK development with TypeScript.
+## Stacks

+This project is composed of 3 stacks:

+1. Pipeline stack: contains the pipeline definition which updates the application stack
+2. Shared infra stack: contains the shared infrastructure resources (e.g. VPC, S3 buckets, etc.)
+3. Infra stack: contains the application infrastructure resources (e.g. ECS cluster, ECS service, etc.)

+## Useful commands

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile